jtanderson2/fortinet-sdwan-cli/README.md

 # spokes have 3 tunnels, 1 over each underlay to the hub, and an ADVPN shortcut tunnel directly between spokes - 'HUB1-VPN1_0'
 ```

-At his point things are looking healthy, but lets take a look at the routing tables, first on the hub:
+At this point things are looking healthy, but lets take a look at the routing tables, first on the hub:

 ```
 # FGT100 (hub)